ibbles/LearningUnreal/Landscape Material.md

 A Landscape Material can get the height of the Landscape at the current point with the Absolute World Position node and a Component Mask node only returning the B (Z) component.
 A Landscape Material can write to a [[Runtime Virtual Texture]].

 # Texture coordinates
 Tiling of textures is controlled with a Landscape Layer Coords node.
 Increase `Mapping Scale` to make the texture bigger.
 (I think)

 [UE4: Step-by-Step to Your First Landscape Material for Beginners (Day 2/3: 3-Day Tutorial Series) @ youtube.com by WorldofLevelDesign](https://www.youtube.com/watch?v=cWOlIvq0Etg)

+# Layer Sampling

+The Landscape Material can check how much of each [[Landscape Painting]] layer is present at the current fragment.
+This is done with a  Landscape Layer Sample node, called Sample '<LAYER`_`NAME>' in the [[Material Graph]].
+The node returns a value in 0..1 based on how much that particular layer has been painted at this particular location.

 # Distance Based Quality